Christine8888/christine8888.github.io/_posts/2025-01-13-core-beliefs.markdown

-[^1]: but I also like viewing myself, and others, as instruments through which the universe's greater aesthetic forces can flow.
+[^1]: but I also like viewing myself, and others, as unconscious instruments through which the universe's greater aesthetic forces can flow.
 Cheesy, I know